ViolaBuddy/CVVC_VCCV_Helper/Soundlist_Summaries.md

 | V                     | V                         | use a "VV" sound instead of the second syllable                     | "Q a" -> \[Q\]\[Qa\]                      |
 | C                     | (rest)                    | nothing special                                                     | "ak R" -> \[a\]\[ak\]\[R\]                |
 | V                     | (rest)                    | add an additional V sound with a dash at the end of the syllable    | "a R" -> \[a\]\[a-\]\[R\]                 |

+# English Arpasing

+Whereas VCCV is very fined-tuned to fit the quirks of English, Arpasing's notation is very generally applicable.
+Every note is either two sounds together (whether CC, CV, VC, or VV), or a sound starting or ending a phrase as denoted by a dash (-C, -V, C-, V-).
+There are also vowels by themselves, though you'll only very rarely use them.
+As a rule of thumb, every phoneme in your song will appear exactly twice, once at the end of one note and once at the beginning of the next note.

+The tradeoff for this simplicity is that not all sound combinations are recorded.
+But exactly which ones are and aren't recorded will differ based on the specific rec list: there was an original rec list when Arpasing first came out, but Arpasing was designated not to be that specific rec list but the whole general pattern and naming convention.
+So because of these missing phoneme combinations, that rule of thumb I was talking about above (every phoneme appearing twice) is actually very much not true in practice: you'll have to work around all the sound combinations that don't actually exist in the specific voicebank that you're using.

+One other thing about Arpasing is that it's designed with redundancy: common sounds will be recorded multiple times, so you have the option to add 1 or 2 or 3 at the end of the note name to get different recording takes.
+This is something you'll have to adjust manually if you want to take advantage of it.

+But with those caveats out of the way, we can list out what all the phonemes are.
+Some are one letter and one are two, but there's no ambiguity because notes always have a space between phonemes, unlike in VCCV.
+Also, I'm grouping these into subcategories but Arpasing doesn't actually make these sorts of distinction (it barely even makes a distinction between vowel and consonant!), again unlike VCCV.

+## Consonants
+- normal consonants: b p v f | d t dh th z s zh sh jh ch | hh g k
+- semivowels, liquids, and nasals: w y m n l r
+- sounds not found in the original rec list: dx q el

+## Vowels
+- Pure and R-colored vowels: aa eh ih ah iy uw uh ao ae ax er
+- Diphthongs: ey ay ow oy aw

+See [this chart](https://arpasing.neocities.org/en/resources/phoneme-chart.html) for what these symbols sounds actually mean.